How to make the most of your annual leave before (and after) parental leave

 • Talk to HR or your manager early

-If you have any questions, refer to the Employment New Zealand website or speak with your HR department or manager.
+If you have any questions, please refer to the Employment New Zealand website or contact your HR department or manager.

 Stephanie Pow